- About Pre-registration

 Registration Examination results will be send to candidates via their registered email address.

 Further advice about what to do if you do not pass the examination is available using this link.

 It is the candidates responsibility to adhere to the Examination Rules and Instructions.

-Further information is provided in Chapter 10 the Pre-registration Trainee Manual
+Further information is provided in Chapter 10 the Pre-registration Training Manual 2020-21.

 The following references sources are required the Open Book Examination 2020:

 Permitted Reference Sources 2020 – Important information (updated 02 December 2019)